CarlColijn/Jazillionth/README.md

 This document refers to two pages: the test suite page and the page under test.
 The former is the page you use to drive all tests, while the latter is the page being tested.

 In this document all Jazillionth object instances are named `jazil` for consistency, but you're free to name it whatever you want.
-This name reappears as the name of the sole Jazillionth object as well as the name of the argument passed into all callback functions.
+This name reappears as the name of the central Jazillionth object as well as the name of the argument passed into all callback functions.